SAVE DARFUR COALITION

 DOLLARS FOR DARFUR

-Fundraising events happened on many levels and tiers which meant we had to create low to no-budget marketing materials for students — that they could print on their own.
+Fundraising events happened on many levels and tiers, which meant we had to create low to no-budget marketing materials for students — that they could print independently.

-With no marketing budget students participating in Dollars for Darfur, which ran for six months, used social networking websites to recruit participating high schools.
+With no marketing budget, students participating in Dollars for Darfur, which ran for six months, used social networking websites to recruit students from participating high schools.

 “Students from all across America expressed their passion, creativity, and humanity to increase awareness and raise money for critical advocacy and humanitarian programs,” said David Rubenstein, Save Darfur Coalition executive director.